mehrvarz/webcall/README.md

 We can build a network of telephony servers, offering completely free and boundless telephony to everyone.
 This is possible because WebCall servers can be operated by anyone.
-And because, as a user, you can interact with any other WebCall user, regardless of who is hosting you or them.
+And because, as a user, you can interact with any other WebCall user, regardless of who is hosting you.
 All of this is possible without central coordination and without any server-to-server communication taking place.